injinj/desh/README.md

 2. [XS](https://github.com/TieDyedDevil/XS) -- this is the fork of es which incorporates the Boehm garbage collector.
 The GC parts of es is one of the major pieces of it's architecture.

+The rpm install from [copr](https://copr.fedorainfracloud.org/coprs/injinj/test/) or "make dist_rpm" will put an ini file into [/etc/deshrc](script/deshrc) which should cause the shell to look like this: [desh example](desh_example.png).
+For the key bindings, hit F1 or ctrl-alt-k, F4 or ctrl-alt-l to clear, pgup/pgdown or alt-k,alt-j to page the view: [desh key](desh_key.png).

 ## es 0.9